Sahibdev/BunningsCodeChallenge/README.md

 ## Setup

+System would require node and yarn.

+For node: please visit https://nodejs.org/en/

+For yarn: please visit https://classic.yarnpkg.com/en/docs/install

+Once yarn is installed, Please clone the project and run `yarn` in project folder.
-`yarn` - Install all the dependencies for project.
+This will install all the dependencies for project.

 ## Running